infumap/infumap/docs/deployment/raspberry-pi.md

 The smallest instance size will suffice, since we will not use the VPS instance for anything other than forwarding through https web requests to the Raspberry Pi device.

-Note: I actually use this VPS instance to host a number of custom made data services (that I don't make public) which expose information via the infumap protocol.
-I link out to these from my main Infumap

 Use public-key authentication, with a different key to your Raspberry Pi.